cibyr/qftf/README.md

 ## QR code File TransFer

 Because "QFT" was already taken.
 Uses [iroh](https://www.iroh.computer/) for p2p file transfer between two computers.
-The two endpoints learn about each other via iroh running in wasm on a web page on your phone [qftf-web](https://github.com/cibyr/qftf-web/).
+The two endpoints learn about each other via iroh running in wasm on a web page on your phone ([qftf-web](https://github.com/cibyr/qftf-web/)).
 The public keys and other details are encoded in QR codes you scan on your phone, so you don't have to type anything.

 ## Installation

-`cargo install qftf`
+`cargo binstall qftf`

-TODO: provide pre-built binaries
+Or just grab a binary from the releases page.

 ## Usage